 Jasper Taxi Service

-There are several taxi cabs that are readily available and fairly reasonably priced to take you to different areas around town.
+There are taxis that are readily available and fairly reasonably priced to take you to different areas around town.
 They may be cost effective to organize a custom tour if several people are sharing the cost.

 Jasper By Bicycle And Rental Options

 Biking Jasper and the surrounding area is a viable option, there are several bike trails connected to the town site and many road riding options as well.
-There are plenty of low grade or flat areas, which make biking a great way to explore the area.
+There are plenty of low grade or flat areas, which make biking a great way to explore.

 Bike rentals are available at: